joannawojtasz/Project1_club/README.md

 #### HTMl validator https://validator.w3.org/

+* Errors
-- Couple of minor errors such as leftout closing tags, missuse of textfield  and script left out of the body elemnt.
+- [x] Couple of minor errors such as leftout closing tags, missuse of textfield  and script left out of the body elemnt.

+* Warnings:
-- Missing section headers.
+- [ ] Missing section headers.
+- [ ] Empty heading - icon in navbar, followed by text in h2
+- [ ] Possible misuse of aria-label
+- [ ] Consider using the h1 element as a top-level heading only - h1 used in navbar
+- [x] A table row was 3 columns wide, which is less than the column count established by the first row
+- [ ]

 #### CSS validator https://jigsaw.w3.org/css-validator/

 - One error - missing unit.